TheMastro-11/Tezos-Contracts/contracts/README.md

 # Smart contract in Tezos
-A smart contract is a computer program or a transaction protocol that is intended to automatically execute, control or document events and actions according to the terms of a contract or an agreement.
-The objectives of smart contracts are the reduction of need for trusted intermediators, arbitration costs, and fraud losses, as well as the reduction of malicious and accidental exceptions. [[5]](#references)<br>
+A smart contract is a computer program or transaction protocol designed to automate, control or record events and actions based on predefined terms and conditions.<br>
+Because the blockchain is fully decentralized the main goals include minimizing the reliance on trusted intermediaries, reducing arbitration expenses, preventing fraud losses, and mitigating both intentional and unintentional errors or exceptions.<br>
+A smart contract runs perpetually on the blockchain since its deployment and its terms are written into code (publicy visible) and executed automatically, ensuring transparency and efficiency in the agreement's enforcement.
+These contracts have the potential to revolutionize various industries by streamlining processes, increasing trust, and enabling new business models.
+They can be utilized in areas such as supply chain management, financial services, real estate transactions through a process call *tokenization*[[1]](#references) and more, offering benefits in terms of speed, cost savings, and enhanced security.<br> [[2]](#references)
 An example:
 in the traditional finance ecosystem, if someone wants to buy something, whether it's a videogame or a car, they have a series of guarantees that allow them to make the purchase in complete safety.<br>
 In the first case, they would buy the product from an official shop, and if it doesn't work, they have a receipt that they can use to get a refund.
 In the second case, if they buy the car in a private deal, they then have to go to an authorized official to make a change of ownership, or if they buy from a dealer they'll have to sign a contract to complete the purchase, either way they have a strong guarantee.<br>
-Because the blockchain is fully decentralized, hence there are no intermediaries, that's what the smart contract is used for.<br>
-A smart contract is a program which runs perpetually on the blockchain since its deployment; it gives users a safe place where they can make transactions for services or *tokenized items*[[6]](#references).<br>

 Another example: <br>
 person **A** from the USA wants to buy an item from person **B** in Australia; they could make the purchase privately with a simple transaction, but **A** would then have no guarantee that **B** wouldn't disappear once the purchase is finalized.
-This is where the smart contract comes in: if **B** doesn't send the item for the purchase, the smart contract automatically refunds **A** and the deal is off. <br>
+This is where the smart contract comes in: if **B** doesn't send the item for the purchase, the smart contract automatically refunds **A** and the deal is off. <br> <br>
-By default, Tezos smart contracts are written in Michelson[[7]](#references), which is an hard to learn, low level formal language and is the reason why are avaiable three different languages.<br>
+By default, Tezos smart contracts are written in Michelson[[3]](#references), which is an hard to learn, low level formal language and is the reason why are avaiable three different languages.<br>
 This is the *transpile* process: <br>
 ![alt text](https://github.com/TheMastro-11/Evaluating-execution-and-development-costs-in-the-Tezos-blockchain/blob/master/src/smartml.png)<br>
 The SmartPy library is used to access SmartML definitions; We can get a SmartML piece from a SmartPy piece.
-SmartPy offers a compiler to translate SmartML to Michelson.[[8]](#references)<br>
+SmartPy offers a compiler to translate SmartML to Michelson.[[4]](#references)<br>

 A smart contract has two fundamental parts:
 * Storage or State Variables